-Mr. Deepak S. Padmanabhan, The Noble Paul S. Testaferrrata Moroni Viani and Dr. Cory Greenland offered themselves for election at the last Annual General Meeting for the two seats on the Board of Directors, and Mr. Deepak S. Padmanabhan and Dr. Cory Greenland were elected to represent the Company's shareholders.
+Mr. Deepak S. Padmanabhan and Dr. Cory Greenland offered themselves for election at the last Annual General Meeting for the two seats on the Board of Directors, and were elected to represent the Company's shareholders.

-Of the Directors of the Company, Mr. Deepak S. Padmanabhan and Mr. Edmond Brincat (up to 13 May 2021) were acting as Directors of the following subsidiary companies at 31 December 2021: BKE Property Company Limited, MCB Property Company Limited, MSH Property Company Limited, SGE Property Company Limited, SLM Property Company Limited, SPB Property Company Limited, SWT Property Company Limited and ZTN Property Company Limited.
+Of the Directors of the Company, Mr. Deepak S. Padmanabhan was acting as Director of the following subsidiary companies at 31 December 2022: BKE Property Company Limited, MCB Property Company Limited, MSH Property Company Limited, SGE Property Company Limited, SUM Property Company Limited, SPB Property Company Limited, SWT Property Company Limited and ZTN Property Company Limited.